Changissnz/nu_merchant_principal/README.md

 onto them.
 Naturally, accounting ensues, and this umbrella of processes inquires on two primary marks for each case of deceived members.
-- The source of the deceptive detail, and the communicative chain of members from the source to the member deceived.
+- The source of the deceptive detail, and the communication chain of members from the source to the member deceived.
 - The effect/s that are understood to have stemmed from the deceptive detail registered by the deceived member.